Cable Standing Hip Extension

 Do hamstrings work too?

-Can this replace squats?
+Can Cable Standing Hip Extension replace squats?

 Should my torso move?

-Keep torso steady and minimize trunk swing.
+Keep the torso steady and minimize trunk swing.

 Why do I feel my lower back?